 - support the learner in the acquisition of knowledge, skills and understanding

 - maintain the quality and safety of provision including currency of own professional skills and knowledge and complying with relevant organisational guidelines and legislation

 - understand and demonstrate professionalism in all aspects of the role

-A minimum of 12 months must be spent on programme to develop confidence and competence in all aspects of the Standard.
-All apprenticeship standards are required to have an end-point assessment (EPA) that is carried out by an independent awarding body.
+All apprenticeship standards are required to have an end-point assessment that is carried out by an independent organisation.
 Apprentices must pass the end-point assessment in order to achieve the apprenticeship certificate.
-For this apprenticeship standard there is also the ability to get a grading of distinction too.

 This course is designed to give you the skills, knowledge and behaviours to progress into roles where you supervise and mentor in a range of environments.
 This could also lead to progression to different roles in the education sector like a tutor/trainer.